AIHelpsSoft/documentations/IntegrationWithAggregators.md

 * https://api.aihelps.com if `server` is 1
 * https://api{server}.aihelps.com (for example https://api3.aihelps.com ) if `server` is greater than 1

-## Request access token for client database after application published
+## Request Access Token for Client Database after Application Published

 If all things going OK, you already connected at least 10 clients and keep going, we can make your application public.
 We check your application details once more (application details can't be changed for published application), select countries for which application will be published (or worldwide) and publish it.
 After that, anyone using the application can see your application in the Marketplace and grant access without your access request.
 You receive notification and can request to get access token.